xinwenfu/mitmproxy-get/README.md

 ## Intercept and modify HTTP traffic (script)

+Stop mitmproxy.

-We use *mitmdump* with python script to modify HTTP traffic sent from ESP32 automatically.
+We now use *mitmdump* with python script to modify HTTP traffic sent from ESP32 automatically.
 Setup ESP32 and make sure that you can see responses from the server in the VS code console.

 Now let’s create the python script in the VM.
 Example scripts can be found [here](https://docs.mitmproxy.org/stable/addons-examples/).